DaxxTrias/NFI_FQ/readme.md

     "password": "yourpassword"
 ```

-* If you have issues with the API server not working after filling out settings try changing **listen_ip_address** to 127.0.0.1 some pc setups demand it this way for security reasons
+* If you have issues with the API server not working after filling out settings try **uncommenting** the two lines relating to ports in the **docker-compose.yml** file

 In this section you can change settings related to the WEB API so you can monitor from the browser dashboard utilizing [FreqUI](https://github.com/freqtrade/freqtrade/blob/develop/docs/rest-api.md)